2018 United States House of Representatives elections in Pennsylvania: District 10

 The 10th district was previously in Northeastern Pennsylvania, but it now overlaps with much of the former 4th district in South Central Pennsylvania.
 Under the map released in 2018, the 10th district includes Harrisburg and a portion of York County.
-The incumbent from the 4th district is Republican Scott Perry, who has represented his district since 2013.
+The incumbent from the 4th district was Republican Scott Perry, who had represented his district since 2013.
 He was re-elected to a third term with 66% of the vote in 2016.
 Several Democrats sought to challenge Perry in 2018, with George Scott, a 20-year Army veteran and Lutheran pastor, receiving the party's nomination.